Stina Quagebeur's Nora - a new ballet

 Amount Heading Description £50,000 Artist Fees and Training Fees for choreographer, music and creative team, including expenses £130,000 Production costs Costumes, wigs, shoes, props, scenery £9,000 Engagement activities Costs of subsiding tickets for participants in our engagement projects and holding audience insight £21,000 Marketing and Digital content Costs of producing marketing materials, and creation of videos and blogs

-Nora will be the first production rehearsed at our new studios in Tower Hamlets, after we move as a Company in early 2019.
-With a state of the art production studio, it will be a high-quality environment to develop Stina’s first work with our dancers.
-Performances will take place at Sadler’s Wells, a venue renowned for hosting cutting edge dance.
+Nora will be rehearsed in our studios at Markova House, Kensington, and performances will take place at Sadler’s Wells, a venue renowned for hosting cutting edge dance.
 As its first Associate Company, we have a long history performing on their atmospheric stage, attracting a high proportion of first time audiences.

 With her first professional work, Stina Quagebeur will take a monumental leap as a choreographer, raising her profile in the industry and beyond.
 Through giving a high-profile platform to an emerging artist we can inspire other young female choreographers, as well as giving our dancers a rounded creative experience.
 Audiences will be inspired by an intellectually and emotionally stimulating piece, both in theatres and in our engagement programmes, promoting an underrepresented viewpoint.

 English National Ballet is a world-class ballet company, renowned for creative excellence, innovative collaborations and engaging ways of honouring and enhancing traditional ballet.
 We have previously used our position to highlight the work of female artists and it remains a key focus of our Artistic Director Tamara Rojo CBE.

 Read more about the Charity running this project.